RajeshArasada/Predicting_Diabetes_Patients_Readmission/README.md

 ### What is a Readmission?
 Admission to a hospital within 30 days of a discharge from the same or another hospital.
 The numbers are disturbing and disappointing.
 According to the federal government, one in five elderly patients winds up back in the hospital within 30 days of leaving.
 The cost is troubling, too.
 The readmission of Medicare patients alone costs $26 billion annually, $17 billion of which is spent on return trips that wouldn’t need to happen if patients received proper care during their first visit.

-A hospital readmission is when a patient who is discharged from the hospital gets re-admitted again within a certain period of time.
-Readmission of patients is a huge financial burden on the insurance companies and other payment agencies.
-The hospitals also suffer because it reflects poorly on the quality of the service they provide.
-In 2011, American hospitals spent over $41 billion on diabetic patients who got readmitted within 30 days of discharge.
-Determining factors that lead to higher readmission, and correspondingly being able to predict which patients will get readmitted can help hospitals save millions of dollars while improving quality of care.

 ```
 Domain      : Machine Learning
 Techniques  : Classification techinque (XGBoost)